orientechnologies/orientdb-docs/Teleporter-Import-Configuration.md

 In our example we decided to express the relationship between Actors and Films through a "Performs" Edge starting from Actor vertices and ending into Film vertices.

-Once again we can exploit the semantic of the `direction` key to reverse the final edge:
+Once again we can exploit the semantics of the `direction` key to reverse the final edge:

 ```
 {